-- 1) conflict an armed conflict, hostilities, or violent acts aimed at changing or overthrowing the constitutional order or seizing the control of power in Ukraine; - 2) international sanction a sanction of freezing assets related to terrorism or its financing, proliferation of weapons of mass destruction or its financing, or restricting any access to such assets, or prohibiting financial transactions, which, in accordance with the procedure determined by the Cabinet of Ministers of Ukraine, is recognized by Ukraine in accordance with international treaties made by Ukraine or decisions of interstate associations, international, or intergovernmental organizations in which Ukraine participates, or foreign states; - 3) mercenary a person (except for the one participating in the armed conflict or military actions on the side of the state of Ukraine) who meets the set of the following characteristics: - a) is especially recruited in Ukraine or abroad in order to fight in an armed conflict in the territory of Ukraine or in the territory of other states, - b) does, in fact, take a direct part in the hostilities,
+1) conflict - armed conflict, military or violent actions aimed at changing or overthrowing the constitutional order or seizing state power in Ukraine;

+2) international sanction - a sanction to freeze assets related to terrorism or its financing, proliferation of weapons of mass destruction or its financing, or restrict any access to them or prohibit financial transactions, which, in accordance with the procedure established by the Cabinet of Ministers of Ukraine, is recognized by Ukraine in accordance with international treaties or decisions of interstate associations, international, intergovernmental organizations in which Ukraine participates, or foreign states;

+3) mercenary - a person (other than one who participates in an armed conflict or hostilities on the side of the state of Ukraine) who meets the following criteria:

-- c) has the purpose of obtaining personal benefit and has been actually promised, by or on behalf of a party to the conflict, material compensation substantially in excess of that promised or paid to combatants of similar ranks and functions in the armed forces of that party, - d) is neither a national of a party to the conflict nor a legal and permanent resident of territory controlled by a party to the conflict, - e) is not a member of the armed forces of a party to the conflict, and - f) has not been sent by a state which is not a party to the conflict on official duty as a member of its armed forces (in particular, observer duties); - 4) representative of the state a public official or a person acting with the permission, support, with the consent or order of the state; - 5) representative of a foreign state a person who: - a) acts as a civil servant of a foreign state; - b) performs military service in its armed forces, police, state security, or intelligence agencies; - c) holds a position in the above or any other governmental or local government authorities of a foreign state established in accordance with the law of such state; - d) acts with the permission, support, consent, or order of persons listed in subparagraphs (a)-(c) of this paragraph, - e) is a representative of an irregular illegal armed unit created, subordinated, controlled or financed by a state recognized as an aggressor state or occupying power in relation to Ukraine: - f) is a representative of the occupation administration of a state recognized as an aggressor state or occupying power in relation to Ukraine, which is composed of its governmental authorities or other structures functionally responsible for the governance of the temporarily occupied territories of Ukraine, or - g) is a representative of self-proclaimed bodies controlled by a state recognized as an aggressor state or occupying power in relation to Ukraine that have usurped the exercise of power in the temporarily occupied territories of Ukraine.
+a) specially recruited in Ukraine or abroad in order to participate in the conflict on the territory of Ukraine or the territory of other states, b) takes a direct part in the conflict, c) intends to receive a private gain and, in fact, is promised, by or on behalf of a party to the conflict, material compensation substantially in excess of that promised or paid to combatants of similar ranks and functions in the armed forces of that party, d) is neither a national (citizen) of a party to the conflict nor a person permanently residing on legal grounds on the territory controlled by a party to the conflict, e) is not a member of the armed forces of a state in conflict, and f) has not been sent by a state which is not a party to the conflict on official duty as a member of its armed forces (in particular to perform duties of an observer);

+4) state representative - a public official or a person acting with the permission, with the support, with the consent or by order of the state;

+5) representative of a foreign state - a person who:

+a) acts as a civil servant of a foreign state,

+b) performs military service in its armed forces, police, state security, intelligence agencies, c) holds a position in these or any other state bodies or local self-government bodies of a foreign state established in accordance with its legislation, d) acts with the permission, with the support, with the consent or by order of the persons listed in subparagraphs (a) - (c) of this paragraph, e) is a representative of an irregular illegal armed formation created, subordinated, managed or financed by a state recognized as the aggressor state or the occupying state in relation to Ukraine, f) is a representative of the occupation administration of a state recognized as the aggressor state or the occupying state in relation to Ukraine, which constitute its state bodies or other structures functionally responsible for the management of the temporarily occupied territories of Ukraine, or g) is a representative of self-proclaimed bodies controlled by the state, recognized as the aggressor state or the occupying state in relation to Ukraine, which usurped the exercise of power in the temporarily occupied territories of Ukraine.

 Article 11.5.2.
-Elements increasing the gravity of a crime by two degrees
+Signs which increase the severity of the crime by two degrees are the commission of an intentional crime: